YoungHu2023/cse15l-lab-reports/lab5.md

 Anonymous                                   182
 5 days ago in Lab REports                              VIEWS

-I got this result when I am writing the scoring part of `grade.sh`.
+I got this result when I ran the scoring part of `grade.sh`.
 What is happening here?
 Thank you!

 Comment ···